Blatnik Bridge 59 MPH 0545 PM 11/30 46.75N/92.10W Duluth International Airport 54 MPH 0526 PM 11/30 46.85N/92.20W

 The 500 mb map valid 00 UTC December 1, 2019 (6 PM CST November 30) shows the western Lake Superior region under an area of diffluent winds.
 The wind barbs show stronger winds east and west of the region suggesting that the air is accelerating away, supporting the idea of divergence that would induce vertical motion beneath the area of divergence.
 The water vapor satellite images show the center of the arc of the enhanced moisture band, associated with the deformation zone, pivoting over Northeast Minnesota and Northwest Wisconsin as the upper-level low pressure system moves east

-The long fetch of east winds over Lake Superior in the lower several thousand feet of air from the surface to 850 mb added additional moisture from the lake, not that any more was needed.
-The lake moisture contributed to snow production through the process of orographic lift and supported the formation of lake-effect snow bands.
-As noted at the end of the radar section by the individual radar image valid 1:59 AM CST November 30, 2019, snow bands were already moving onto the North Shore from Duluth, MN northeast to Silver Bay, MN.
-As the widespread heavy snow associated with the storm system moved north, the stronger reflectivities masked the visible evidence of the lake-effect snow bands.
-The lake contribution to moisture shifted more to the south shore by 6 AM CST December 1 when winds became more north as the surface low pressure system passed to the south across Southern Wisconsin and Northern Illinois.
+A seen at the end of the radar section in the image valid at 1:59 AM CST November 30, 2019, snow bands were already moving into the region of North Shore from Duluth northeast to Silver Bay.
+As widespread heavy snow associated directly with the storm system moved north, the stronger reflectivities masked the some of the visible evidence of the snow bands.
+As with the orographic enhancement, the lake effect shifted more to the south shore when winds took on a more north component as the surface low pressure center passed to the south across Southern Wisconsin and Northern Illinois.

 Dark green cellular structures with some speckles of yellow (35 dBZ) are evident on the radar loops, especially the first three, that cover the afternoon and the very early evening portion of the storm.
 The structures are less evident after that period of time.
 The temperatures at 700 mb at 12 UTC November 30, 2019 (6 AM CST) show a northward push of warm air toward northeast Minnesota and Northwest Wisconsin on the east side of the closed low pressure system.
 The tongue of warm air shifted east by 00 UTC December 1, 2019 (6 PM CST November 30).
 The warm air may have helped destabilize the atmosphere.
 Once the warm air moved to the east, the radar echos lost most of their cellular structure.
 A more detailed analysis is needed to determine the extent of convective potential.